 Opens music to the Deaf

 With the MVS, even complex music can be brought to life with a unique, accurate and non-random representation.
-Using the graphical, animated output, the complexity and joy of music can be shared even with those who can't hear it – be it a Beethoven symphony or the raw energy of punk rock.
+Using the graphical, animated output, the complexity and joy of music can be shared even with those who can't hear it – whether it be a Beethoven symphony or the raw energy of punk rock.

 Promotes synergistic thinking